ethereum-oasis-op/baseline-standard/ccsm/README.md

   </tr>
   <tr>
     <td>Integration to External Applications</td>
-    <td>Describes the requirements on a CCSM utilized in a Baseline implementation such that it can best intergate into an enterprise IT environment.</td>
+    <td>Describes the requirements on a CCSM utilized in a Baseline implementation such that it can best integrate into an enterprise IT environment.</td>
   </tr>
 </table>